statycc/pymwp/guide/3_example_exponent.md

 ## Exponential Program

-A program computing the exponentiation produces a matrix with infinite coefficient, no matter the choices.
+A program computing the exponentiation returns an infinite coefficient, no matter the derivation strategy chosen.

 ### Analyzed Program: exponent_2.c